adamclement-exe/rocketreplays/README.md

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.

 ## Contact
-For questions or feedback, reach out at [your-email@example.com].
+For questions or feedback, reach out at [adamclement@exe-coll.ac.uk].